Soyam27/EditorMaster_RCCTechz/README.md

 - Elements list: Use it to jump to and select items quickly (also switches slide if needed).
 - Export: Click “Download JPG” to save the currently visible slide’s canvas.

-## Notes & limitations

-- The Website is designed only for devices with screen width 900px and above.
-- Download jpg button will work upon uncommenting this `<script src="https://cdn.jsdelivr.net/npm/html2canvas@1.4.1/dist/html2canvas.min.js"></script>` from the index.html file